 Training for fish and invertebrate crews now includes specific instructions for sampling in deep water.
 These techniques were trialed in 2019 and found to work to allow sampling in at least somewhat deeper water than we have been sampling.
-Specifically, to sample invertebrates in depths greater than 1 m, D-frame dip net handles were extended and sampling was done from the boat by moving around the boat and by allowing the boat to swing around one of its anchors.
-To set fyke nets in deeper water, the boat can be used to set the cod end of the net and the frame can be set underwater, using rock bag anchors to weight the cod end.
+Specifically, to sample macro-invertebrates in depths greater than 1 m, D-frame dip net handles can be extended and sampling can be done from the boat by moving around the boat and by allowing the boat to swing around one of its anchors.
+To set fyke nets in deeper water, the boat can be used to set the cod end of the net in deep water and the frame can be set underwater, using rock bag anchors to weight the cod end.
 These deep-set fyke net data are still considered experimental at this point and data are coded accordingly.

-Vegetation crew training also included both field and laboratory components.
-Crews were trained in field sheet completion, transect and point location and sampling, GPS use, and plant curation.
-Plant identification was tested following phenology through the first part of the field season.
-All crew members were certified in all required aspects of sampling before starting in the field unless supervised.
+Vegetation crew training also includes both field and laboratory components.
+Crews are trained in field sheet completion, transect and point location and sampling, GPS use, and plant curation.
+Plant identification is tested following phenology through the first part of the field season.
+All crew members are certified in all required aspects of sampling before starting in the field unless supervised.

 Training on data entry and data QC was provided by Valerie Brady and Terry Brown through a series of conference calls/webinars during the late summer, fall, and winter of 2011.
-All co-Pls and crew leaders responsible for data entry participated in these training sessions and each regional laboratory has successfully uploaded data.
+All co-PIs and crew leaders responsible for data entry participated in these training sessions and each regional laboratory has been successfully inputting data for many years.
 Additional training on data entry, data uploading, and data QC was provided in 2016 with the implementation of the updated version of the data entry/data archiving system by Todd Redder at LimnoTech.
 Training on data entry and QC continues via webinar as needed for new program staff and was done in both 2017 and 2018 as new staff joined the program.
 Additional training on data entry is provided as needed.